-The CSUSB Student Research Competition gives students the opportunity to develop their presentation and communication skills while showcasing their scholarly achievements.
-Students present their research before a panel of judges and winners advance to the statewide CSU Research Competition, where they will compete against other outstanding scholars in the California State University system.
+The CSUSB Student Research Competition allows students to develop their presentation and communication skills while showcasing their scholarly achievements.
+Students present their research before a panel of judges, and winners advance to the statewide CSU Research Competition, where they will compete against other outstanding scholars in the California State University system.

 Students who wish to participate in the CSUSB Student Research Competition are required to submit the following:

 - Online Application form

 - Summary (no more than 5 double-spaced pages and each page must include: student's Name, coyote ID, and title of the presentation)

 The rules governing the written summary are as follows: